dhadka/ezcache/README.md

 ## Powershell

-When creating a `powershell` cache, you must also specify a comma-separated list of modules to install.  ezcache also handles installing the modules after a cache miss, so there is no need to invoke `Install-Module`.
+When creating a `powershell` cache, you must also specify a comma-separated list of modules to install.  ezcache handles installing the modules after a cache miss, so there is no need to invoke `Install-Module`.

 ```